wifisensing/PicoScenes-Manual/source/scenarios.rst

 **Revised on Nov.
 16, 2023**

-On this page, we provide a list of commonly used Wi-Fi ISAC research scenarios and how they can be achieved using PicoScenes.
+On this page, we will demonstrate the methods of CSI measurement and various low-level controls on different hardware frontends.
+You can jump to the interested topics via following links:

+#. :ref:`fundamentals`
+#. :ref:`csi_by_sdr`
+#. :ref:`ax200-measurements`
+#. :ref:`csi-by-5300-and-9300`
+#. :ref:`interoperability`

 Before we proceed, it is assumed that you have already installed the PicoScenes software and the supported hardware.
-Not sure if you have done that?
-Please refer to the installation guide :doc:`installation` for more information.
+See :doc:`installation` for hardware and software installation guides.

+.. _fundamentals:
 Before Getting Started: Some Fundamentals
 --------------------------------------------